Best practices for writing cold emails

 A great solution is to set a follow-up task.
-With Mailbutler, you can set a follow-up reminder quickly and easily by using the Tasks feature so you never forgot to message that important client again.
+With Mailbutler, you can set a follow-up reminder quickly and easily by using the Tasks feature so you never forget to message that important client again.
 If the person responds in the meantime, the reminder is deleted; if not, you receive a notification to write another email.
 You can also automatically set follow-up tasks on all your outgoing emails by using clever automation.

-Finally, if you use a task manager such as Apple Reminders, you can sometimes integrate them with your emails so that tasks from your inbox are included in your task manager and updates work both ways.
+Finally, if you use a task manager such as Apple Reminders, you can integrate them with your emails so that tasks from your inbox are included in your task manager and updates work both ways.

 Cold emailing nine-point plan

 That’s all there is.
 Here is a checklist that condenses the process of sending cold emails: